-A voltage-controlled oscillator generates raw tones at a particular frequency controlled by a voltage signal.
-VCO-1 is a traditional analog/digital oscillator with four output waveforms: SIN (sine), TRI (triangle), SAW (sawtooth), and SQR (square).
-VCO-2 includes most of VCO-1’s features but allows morphing between these four waveforms.
+VCV VCO is a voltage-controlled oscillator that continually generates raw tones at a particular frequency controlled by a voltage signal.
+It is a traditional analog modeling oscillator with four output waveforms: SIN (sine), TRI (triangle), SAW (sawtooth), and SQR (square).

-The pitch of each oscillator is controlled by the FREQ knob, with a range of 9 octaves, and the FINE knob (only on VCO-1), with an additional range of 2 semitones.
-In digital mode, the FREQ knob snaps to exact semitones in the chromatic scale.
-In their initial states with FREQ and FINE at 12-o’clock positions, the note C4 (middle C) is generated.
-Like all parameters in Rack, you can right-click a knob to reset it to its initial position.
+The pitch of the oscillator is controlled by the FREQ knob, with a range of 9 octaves.
+In its initial states with FREQ at a 12-o’clock position, the note C4 (middle C) is generated.

-To control the pitch externally, use the V/OCT input (only on VCO-1) or the FM input.
-The V/OCT input tracks at 1V/octave, meaning that an increase of 1V increases the pitch by one octave, doubling the frequency.
-This is the standard used in all MIDI interfaces, quantizers, and some sequencers in VCV Rack.
+To control the pitch externally, use the V/OCT input or the FM input.
+The V/OCT input tracks pitch at 1V/octave, meaning that an increase of 1V increases the pitch by one octave, doubling the frequency.
+This is the standard used in virtually all MIDI interfaces, quantizers, and sequencers in VCV Rack.

-The FM input applies an additional pitch adjustment with an included FM CV attenuator knob.
+The FM input applies an additional pitch adjustment with an included attenuator knob.
 With the FM CV knob hard-right, the FM input functions similarly to the V/OCT input.
-In fact, this is how to achieve 1V/octave tracking on VCO-2.
 At lower knob positions, a smaller adjustment can be made to the pitch, for subtle vibrato, for example.

 The SYNC input applies hard-syncing to the waveforms by resetting the phase of the waveform when the sync signal passes upward through 0V.
 If an audio-rate signal is patched into the SYNC input, the result is a waveform having characteristics of both the internal and sync frequencies.
-By toggling the HARD/SOFT switch to the SOFT position, soft-sync is used instead, which reverses the direction of the waveform when the sync signal passes through 0V.
-This results in a “softer” effect with fewer harmonics than hard-sync.
+By pressing the SOFT switch, soft-sync is used instead, which reverses the direction of the waveform when the sync signal triggers.
+This results in a “softer” effect with lesser harmonics than hard-sync.